 Once a Nurse, Always a Nurse

-I had abdominal surgery in April last year for repairs on an older surgery of a similar nature.
-Being a family kind of person with a bunch of awesome neighbors I told my neighbors that I was having surgery and they wouldn’t see me out and about as much while recuperating from the surgery.
+I had abdominal surgery in April two years ago for repairs on an older surgery of a similar nature.
+Being a family kind of person with a bunch of awesome neighbors I told my neighbors that I was having surgery and they wouldn’t see me out and about as much while recuperating from the operation.
 Everybody kept asking me when the surgery was and who would be taking care of me when I got home.

-Having already experienced a similar surgery I was less worried about the surgery and decided to worry about something else.
+Having already experienced a similar surgery years earlier, I was less worried about the surgery and decided to worry about something else.
 (Which I am prone to do before I “chill out and get a grip”.)
 As the surgery approached anxiety was neatly diverted from the surgery to “It’s going to be hard to let people do things for me.
-How will I manage being dependent for a while?”
+How will I ever manage to be dependent for a while?”

 Dependence Up Close and Personal